christianh814/kubernetes-toolbox/resources/documents/k8s-kops-gce.md

     k8s.example.com
 ```

-> Note that you need to leave OUT `--networking calico` or the install won't work.
-I'm leaving this in the example for when they fix it
+> Note you need to use `weave` or the install won't work.
+The issue is [noted here](https://github.com/kubernetes/kops/issues/2087#issuecomment-285506042)

-**NOTE** You need to `ssh` into your master after your nodes come up and run the "fix" [noted here](https://github.com/kubernetes/kops/issues/2087#issuecomment-285506042)

 Then, as normal, run...